cis241-f20/class-material/syllabus.md

 ### Minilabs
 The Friday synchronous class sessions will be set aside to complete minilabs and ask questions regarding the asychronous material for the week.
-Attendance is expected, and in many cases the ugrade may be based on attendance, but minilabs later in the semester that focus more on
+Attendance is expected, and, in many cases, the grade may be based on attendance, but minilabs later in the semester that focus more on
 C may have autograders to help you make sure your code is correct.